Best of Hilary Duff

-Best of Hilary Duff is the first greatest hits album by American recording artist Hilary Duff.
-It was released on November 11, 2008, by Hollywood Records.
-The 12-track album consists of eight of Duff's previous singles, as well as two new recordings: "Reach Out" and "Holiday".
-It also includes three new remixes: two of the former, and one of "Come Clean".
+Best of Hilary Duff is the first greatest hits album by American singer Hilary Duff, released on November 11, 2008, by Hollywood Records.
+The standard 12-track edition consists of eight of Duff's previous singles, as well as two new recordings: "Reach Out" and "Holiday".
+It also includes three new remixes: two of the former, and one of her 2003 single, "Come Clean".
+Alternate editions of the album with additional tracks were released in Australia, Europe, and Japan.

-One single was released from the album, the Ryan Tedder-produced "Reach Out", which became her third consecutive single to chart at number one on the Billboard Hot Dance Club Play.
+One single was released from the album, the Ryan Tedder-produced "Reach Out", which became her third consecutive single to chart at number one on the Billboard Hot Dance Club Play chart.
+Best of Hilary Duff received mixed reviews from music critics.

 Background

-Duff confirmed that she had collaborated with a rapper called Prophet on a previously unheard song on the Dignity tour's set list, "Reach Out" in September 2007.
-In an interview with remix producer Joe Bermudez in November 2007, she said that Dignity would be re-released in a CDVU+ edition featuring remixes of the original songs alongside two new tracks: "Reach Out" and "Holiday".
-Duff said she hoped to write a third new song for the re-release, and to have "Holiday" released as its first or second single.
-However, Hollywood Records scrapped the plans, adding to their large list of cancelations, which in turn led Duff to make the decision to leave the label.
-Duff was disappointed with the release, saying in an interview on the Johnjay and Rich Show: "my label had an option to put this record out, and they did it, and I was a little bummed."
-The album artwork, photographed by Leslie Kee, was previously used for the Japanese release of Dignity.
+In June 2007, Duff began her fourth concert tour, the Dignity Tour, in support of her fourth studio album, Dignity (2007).
+During the tour, she performed a previously unheard song, "Reach Out".
+In September 2007, she confirmed that the song was a collaboration with the rapper Prophet and that it would be released as a single.

-Unlike Duff's first compilation album Most Wanted (2005), which was advertised as strictly a compilation, Best of was strictly advertised as a greatest hits, making it her first.
+In November 2007, Duff said that Dignity would be re-released in a new edition featuring remixes of the original songs alongside two new tracks: "Reach Out" and "Holiday".
+Duff said she hoped to write a third new song for the re-release and to have "Holiday" released as its first or second single.
+However, these plans did not come to fruition.
+Instead, Hollywood Records asked Duff to release Best of Hilary Duff to complete her contract with the label.
+Duff was disappointed with the release, saying in an interview on the Johnjay and Rich Show: "My label had an option to put this record out, and they did it, and I was a little bummed."
+She elaborated in 2015: "It made me really upset.
+Like, I was 19.
+Why was I having a greatest hits album?"
+The album artwork, photographed by Leslie Kee, was previously used for the Japanese release of Dignity the year prior.